ECS153/final-project-the-tigers/milestones.md

 ## DJ

-I learned the basic rules of Firebase and iOS segue last week.
-I will build a template with register and login function through Firebase, as well as learning how to interact Firebase with Stripe this week.
+Last week: learned the basic rules of Firebase and iOS segue and build a template with register and login function through Firebase
+Next week: Improve register and login function as well as learning how to interact Firebase with Stripe.

 ## LIUSIYU